Ph.D. in Clinical Psychology FAQ

 We strongly urge ALL applicants to apply for financial aid at the time of admission.
-Virtually all students in our doctoral program receive financial support throughout their graduate school career, whether or not it was guaranteed during the application process.
+Virtually all students in our doctoral program receive financial support throughout their graduate school career.
+We only accept the number of students that we can guarantee a financial aid package offered through GSAS.
 Financial aid typically includes a full-tuition waiver and a work-related stipend (i.e., an assistantship).
-Assistantships can be research (e.g., if a faculty member has a research grant for which the student is well-suited), teaching (e.g., as a teaching assistant for undergraduate psychology labs), administrative support (e.g., assisting faculty in their own administrative responsibilities), or some combination of these.
+Assistantships can be research (e.g., if a faculty member has a research grant for which the student is well-suited), teaching (e.g., as a teaching assistant for undergraduate psychology labs), administrative support (e.g., assisting faculty in their own administrative responsibilities), or some combination of these activities.
 The type of award each individual receives will depend on available funds (which vary each year), the experience of the applicant, and the number of graduate students currently matriculating.
 Advanced students are typically funded as teaching fellows or teaching associates, where the student teaches one or more undergraduate classes independently rather than assisting a faculty member.
-Research fellowships and dissertation fellowships are also available (by competitive application) through the Graduate School of Arts and Sciences and allow the advanced student to further expand his or her research productivity.
+Research fellowships and dissertation fellowships are also available (by competitive application) through the GSAS and allow the advanced student to further expand his or her research productivity.
 It should be noted, however, that if an applicant either declines or does not qualify for financial aid, there is always a possibility that he or she will be forced to pay tuition and expenses for one or more semesters (view tuition information).

 Can I Arrange for a Visit and Informational Meeting?

-During the application process, we identify a select group of students to invite to campus for interviews with students and faculty and a tour of the campus.
-These interviews typically occur in late January or early February and are “by invitation only.”
-If you are invited for an interview and have any serious interest in attending school at Fordham, you should make every effort to attend the interview.
-Many applicants request individual interviews (in person or phone) or campus tours, often before they have even applied to the program.
+During the application process, we identify a select group of applicants to interview with faculty and students through a virtual interview process.
+These interviews typically occur in late January or early February, and are “by invitation only”.
+If you are invited for an interview and have any serious interest in attending Fordham, you should make every effort to take part in the virtual interview.
+Prior to the application deadline, many applicants request individual meetings (in person, phone, video conference) or campus tours, often before they have even applied to the program.
 Although it would be nice to be able to offer applicants this opportunity, we simply receive too many requests to accommodate them all (or even a fraction of them).
 Instead, we recommend emailing individual faculty any questions you might have.
-As a general rule, our faculty will not arrange a pre-application interview (in-person or phone) with the faculty or current students because of the volume of such requests and to avoid any creation of premature impressions about the likelihood of admission without the benefit of a careful review of the full application.
+As a general rule, our faculty will not arrange a pre-application meeting (in-person, phone or video conference) with the faculty or current students because of the volume of such requests and to avoid any creation of premature impressions about the likelihood of admission without the benefit of a careful review of the full application.
 Applicants are also encouraged to review Faculty listings, including research focus and courses when deciding on how to complete application.